How to Pick a Great Yoga Mat

 Since it's so sticky you only need to bring a towel with you if you like to wipe off your sweat, just make sure to give your mat a good wipe down after class because everything will stick to it!

-I swear that every badass yogi I know pretty much swears by this mat.
+I'm convinced that every badass yogi I know pretty much swears by this mat.
 This is also the mat that we rent out to students at the studio I teach at, so I can vouch for it's quality.
 Manduka makes incredible yoga products and they've been at this for a long time, so you know you're getting something solid.
 Plus, Manduka updates the mat every few years and from what I've been able to see it just keeps getting better.
 Maybe I'm crazy, but I swear these mats are the widest, which is great for fitness classes or just getting cozy in Savasana.

 The Manduka is the most slippery of all of these mats, which isn't very slippery, but you may want to consider investing in a good yoga towel just in case you need it.